mekas/mb1313600022/1313617003/README.md

 - News details, this section is a webview of the news web page that published the news

 ## Data Source
-The data from the news will be fetch from https://newsapi.org/
+The data from the news will be fetch from News API https://newsapi.org/

 ## Advance Topic
-- Rest API to retrieve up-to-date news
+- REST API to retrieve up-to-date news
 - WebView to display the news web page

 ## Initial Wireframe